 (5) Applications for approval to discontinue electric utility demand-side programs.
-Pursuant to the provisions of this rule, 4 CSR 240-2.060, and section 393.1075, RSMo, an electric utility may file an application with the commission to discontinue demand-side programsThe application shall include the following information.
+Pursuant to the provisions of this rule, 4 CSR 240-2.060, and section 393.1075, RSMo, an electric utility may file an application with the commission to discontinue demand-side programs.

+(A) The application shall include the following information.
 All models and spreadsheets shall be provided as executable versions in native format with all formulas intact.

 Complete explanation for the utility’s decision to request to discontinue a demand-side program.